Learn how to spot opportunities, ideate, and implement big changes for your business amid all the COVID-19 challenges with the Diskarte Kit.

 All entrepreneurs know how tough it is to stay ahead of the pack, especially in the middle of an unexpected, global pandemic.
 In light of a challenging 2020, this year’s G Summit puts the spotlight on diskarte, with esteemed local and international speakers like Google’s Flo Yeow, Taxumo’s Ginger Arboleda, and New York Times bestselling author Josh Linkner sharing best practices for resiliency during adversity.

 Globe myBusiness and CIA Bootleg Manila are also here to help your journey to discover your diskarte through the free-to-download Diskarte Kit.
 It is a comprehensive guide to reflect, generate, and implement new strategies for your business.
-Easy to understand SME business plan guide for any type of entrepreneur.

 Packed with tips and thought-provoking questions from Aaron Palileo, co-founder of Philippine and Tokyo-based CIA Bootleg Manila and G Summit Moderator, the Diskarte Kit is designed to push entrepreneurs out of the box and tap their innate creativity and resourcefulness.
 Read on and watch Palileo’s explainers to get the right idea and get the idea right, and know when to: